Comprehensive Post-COVID Care Now Available! Click here to learn more.

 • Any trauma

-• endometriosis—a problem in women that occurs when the kind of tissue that normally lines the uterus grows somewhere else, such as the bladder
+• endometriosis—a problem in women that occurs when the kind of tissue that normally lines the uterus grows somewhere else, such as bladder stones or kidney stones.

 What Are The Symptoms of Blood Clots in Urine?

-Most of the time people do not experience any symptoms of hematuria, except for peeing blood clots.
+Most of the time people do not experience any symptoms of hematuria (blood in urine), except for peeing.
 This is when your physician might categorize your condition as asymptomatic.

-However, if you have been experiencing conditions and symptoms that are inclusive of feeling pain during urination, or frequent urinating, or in some cases not being able to control urine at all.
-In such cases you might also go through these associated symptoms: nausea, vomiting, fevers, chills, back pain, or blood in urine with abdominal pain.
+However, if you have been experiencing conditions and symptoms that are inclusive of feeling pain during urination, frequent urinating, or in some cases not being able to control urine at all.
+In such cases, you might also go through these associated symptoms: nausea, vomiting, high blood pressure, fever, chills, back pain, or blood in the urine with abdominal pain.

-Experiencing blood clots in urine might not always be an indication of a disease, sometimes it might just be acting as a warning sign for a potential health issue.
+Experiencing blood clots in urine might not always be an indication of advanced kidney stones, kidney disease, bladder, urinary tract infection, or prostate cancer, sometimes it might just be acting as a warning sign for a potential health issue.

-Either way, visible blood in urine should never ever be ignored or kept a secret – As soon as you understand what you’re witnessing, make sure to get in touch with your physician at your earliest.
+Either way, Whether you have gross hematuria, microscopic hematuria, or visible blood in the urine should never ever be ignored or kept a secret – As soon as you understand what you’re witnessing, make sure to get in touch with your physician at your earliest.

 Highest Risk Factors of Blood Clots in Urine